PaulinaCakalli/paulinacakalli.github.io/_posts/2019-07-31-Modeling-and-Forecasting-Vulnerabilities-on-Cyber-Security.markdown

     axis.title.y = element_text(color="black", size=10, face="bold"),
     axis.text.x = element_text(angle=45,hjust=1))
 ```

-Below is given the visualization of monthly data vulnerabilities for the time period 01/1999-06/2019.
+In the image below, I visualized the monthly data for *all* the vulnerabilities from January 1999 to July 2019.

 ![](../public/Real-Data.png)

 Figure 4.
 Visualization of Vulnerabilities over Months

 As it can be seen from the graphic results, in this time series the data nature is non-linear and there is no clear seasonality.
-The data appears with frequently random fluctuations.
-The number of vulnerabilities increases slowly from 01/1999 to 11/2002, and then it reaches a high spike at the end of 2002.
-From 2003 to 2004 it decreases and then a high spike is clearly seen, then it starts to increase with three high spikes until the 2007.
+The data appears with frequent random fluctuations.
+The number of vulnerabilities increases slowly from January 1999 to November 2002, and then it reaches a high spike in the end of 2002.
+From 2003 to 2004 it decreases and then it starts to increase with four high spikes until the 2007.
 From 2007 to 2012 we can see a decreasing trend of vulnerabilities.
-From 2012 to 2015 an increasing trend is available, which includes two high spikes.
-From 2015 to 2017 we can see frequently random fluctuations, and then a rapidly increase during the time period from 01/2017 to 05/2018.
-During 2019 the data starts to decrease with a low spike on 02/2019 and it starts to increase again during the last 3 months.
-The highest spike of vulnerabilities over months is reached on 07/2018 with a value of 1665.
-As is described above the data appears with a lot of increase-decrease where the trend pattern is included, and high spikes.
+From 2012 to 2015 an increasing trend is observed, which includes two high spikes.
+From 2015 to 2017 we can see frequent random fluctuations, and then a high increase from January 2017 to May 2018.
+During 2019 the data starts to decrease hitting the lowest point for this year on February 2019.
+After that it starts to increase again during the last 3 months.
+The highest spike of vulnerabilities over months is reached on July 2018 with a value of 1665.
+We can observe a trend pattern on the increase and decrease of the number of vulnerabilities.

 ```R
 tsTotal=ts(Total$Total,frequency=12, start=c(1999,1))